-What is a breech baby?
+What is a breech position?

 How will I know if my baby is breech?

-If this doesn’t work, your provider will leave your baby in the breech position until you deliver.
-There’s a good chance that the baby will change position by the time labor begins.
-If the baby does not turn and is still breech, under very special circumstances you may be able to try delivering the baby vaginally (through the birth canal).
-In most cases your provider probably will recommend a cesarean delivery (C-section) to avoid problems for you and the baby.
+If this doesn’t work, your healthcare provider will leave your baby in the breech position until you deliver.
+There’s a good chance that your baby will change position by the time labor begins.
+If your baby does not turn and is still breech, your provider may recommend a cesarean delivery (C-section) to avoid problems for you and the baby.

-The most common situation for successful vaginal delivery of a breech baby is the birth of twins when the first baby delivers head first and the second twin is not larger than the first twin.
-In this case, the first baby is able to stretch and dilate the birth canal enough to allow the second twin to pass through more easily.
-Sometimes, when a second twin is breech, your provider may reach inside the uterus after the first baby is born, grab the second twin’s feet, and pull the baby out.
+You may be able to have a vaginal delivery if you are having twins and the first baby delivers head first and the second twin is not larger than the first twin.
+The first baby may be able to stretch and open the birth canal enough to allow the second baby to pass through.
+Your healthcare provider may reach inside the uterus after the first baby is born, grasp the second twin’s feet, and pull the baby out.

 - Your healthcare provider has experience in delivering breech babies.